psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 Mr. Trentham, notwithstanding his alarming wound, is likely to recover.
 The *Luddites* have had the audacity to placard the streets of Nottingham in the night, offering a reward for Mr. Wilson, the mayor, dead or alive.
 He had committed no other offence than signing the offer of a reward of £600 from the Corporation of Nottingham, for the discovery of the assassin who shot Mr. Trentham.
 These infatuated men are said actually to meet in the streets of Nottingham, in small parties, in the day time, and triumphantly talk over their nightly depredations.

 HUDDERSFIELD, *April* 30, 1812.—A most melancholy circumstance took place in this neighbourhood yesterday evening.
 As Mr. W. Horsfall (a partner in the house of Horsfalls and Co. of this town) was returning to his house at Marsden, about seven miles off, he was shot at by some desperate villains, concealed in a plantation by the turnpike road side, on Crosland Moon, about two miles from Huddersfield,.
 Mr, H, cried out, "I am shot, I am murdered!" and turned his horse round, as if intending to go to a public-house about two or three hundred yards below the plantation; four-men made their appearance on the wall, but Mr. H, immediately fell from his horse, and they then went into the wood and were seen no more!
 It is supposed that no less than four slugs were discharged at him, one of which only has been extracted.
 The shots took place near the groin and on the lower part of the abdomen.
-Mr. H, was concerned in a mill where shear frames are used for dressing cloth, and it is his undaunted resolution in resisting the daring association of frame-breakers, called '*Luddites*,’ that has marked him out for the vengeance of those lawless ruffians.
+Mr. H, was concerned in a mill where shear frames are used for dressing cloth, and it is his undaunted resolution in resisting the daring association of frame-breakers, called '*Luddites*,' that has marked him out for the vengeance of those lawless ruffians.

 It is said to have been ascertained by the magistracy, that a regular organization has commenced in several places, and even oaths of fidelity and secrecy have been administered.

 On Tuesday night a body of ten or twelve men, with their faces blackened, attacked the watchman belonging to the premises of Messrs.
 Home, manufacturers, in Denton-holm, in consequence of some information he is said to have given respecting the rioters.
 The poor man was most dreadfully beaten, the assailants then compelled his wife to deliver up his fire-arms, with which they decamped.

-MANCHESTER, *April* 26.—On Friday afternoon, about four o’clock, "a large body of rioters suddenly attacked the weaving factory belonging to Messrs.
+MANCHESTER, *April* 26.—On Friday afternoon, about four o'clock, "a large body of rioters suddenly attacked the weaving factory belonging to Messrs.
 Wroe and Duncroft, at Westhougton, about 13 miles from this town; of which, being unprotected, they soon got possession.
 They instantly set it on fire, and the whole building, with its valuable machinery, cambrics, &c. were entirely destroyed.
 The building being extensive, the conflagration was tremendous.
 The damage sustained is immense, the factory alone having cost £5000.
 The reason assigned for this horrid act is, as at Middleton, "weaving by steam."
-By this dreadful event, two worthy families have sustained a heavy and irreparahle injury, and a very considerable number of poor are thrown out of employment.
+By this dreadful event, two worthy families have sustained a heavy and irreparable injury, and a very considerable number of poor are thrown out of employment.

 MANCHESTER, *May* 2.—This town is completely tranquil.
-We have heen, in the course of a few. days, furnished with two regiments of Militia aud a few field pieces.
+We have been, in the course of a few. days, furnished with two regiments of Militia and a few field pieces.

-LEEDS, *May* 2.—A person of the name of James: Haigh, a cloth-dresser, of Dalton, near Huddersfield, was apprehended at Methley last Saturday night, on suspicion of having been concerned in the late attack upon Mr. Cartwright’s mill.
+LEEDS, *May* 2.—A person of the name of James: Haigh, a cloth-dresser, of Dalton, near Huddersfield, was apprehended at Methley last Saturday night, on suspicion of having been concerned in the late attack upon Mr. Cartwright's mill.
 This man, who appears to have received a wound from a musket-ball in his shoulder without being able to give any satisfactory account of the cause of that wound, has undergone several examinations before Mr. Radcliffe, of Milnsbridge, and was on Thursday committed to York Castle.
 On Thursday evening he passed through Leeds, in a chaise and four on his way to York.

 A Manchester paper, after mentioning the burning of the factory at West-Houghton, on the 24th ult. adds— "It was known that many other factories and mills were to meet the same fate, and also the lives of many respectable persons were threatened.
 However, by a well conceived project, most judiciously executed, their secret meetings were dashed into, their private signals obtained, and by a patient and persevering duty of detachments of the Bolton Local Militia, their nocturnal assemblies were put to confusion, their papers seized, and a very large number of their ringleaders, (together with a person they called General Ludd, who administered impious and rebellious oaths) have been accused, and sent to Lancaster Castle."

-The famous General Ludd is among the prisoners last committed to Chester Gaol, for rioting and seizing flour and other articles, at Gee Cross, and being partirularly active in making seizures.—This man (William Walker), a collier from Werneth, was considered as an active leader, marched before the deluded mob in a large cocked hat, and was distinguished by the appellation of Genesal Ludd.
+The famous General Ludd is among the prisoners last committed to Chester Gaol, for rioting and seizing flour and other articles, at Gee Cross, and being particularly active in making seizures.—This man (William Walker), a collier from Werneth, was considered as an active leader, marched before the deluded mob in a large cocked hat, and was distinguished by the appellation of General Ludd.

-The soldier, who -failed in his duty when the populace attacked Mr. Cartwright’s at Rawfolds, has been tried by a Court-martial, and sentenced to receive 300 lashes.
-On Monday se'nnight, he was marched to Rawfolds to receive his sentence; but owing te Mr. C.'s interference, the punishment was mitigajed to 25 lashes.
+The soldier, who -failed in his duty when the populace attacked Mr. Cartwright's at Rawfolds, has been tried by a Court-martial, and sentenced to receive 300 lashes.
+On Monday se'nnight, he was marched to Rawfolds to receive his sentence; but owing te Mr. C.'s interference, the punishment was mitigated to 25 lashes.

 The Spirit of Riot seems to have extended itself at length to Liverpool.
-A mob of about 500 people suddenly assebled with a view to the destruction of some manufactory in that neighbourhood; but intelligence. being gained of the intention of the same, timely precautions were adopted, and property to the amount af £10,000, was saved.
+A mob of about 500 people suddenly assembled with a view to the destruction of some manufactory in that neighbourhood; but intelligence. being gained of the intention of the same, timely precautions were adopted, and property to the amount af £10,000, was saved.

-One thousand sacks af flour have been sent from Piymouth dock to the relief of the miners in Cornwall.
+One thousand sacks af flour have been sent from Plymouth dock to the relief of the miners in Cornwall.

 A meeting of the Magistrates and neighbouring Gentry was held last week at Carlisle, which was numerously attended by the townspeople and workmen.
 Some of the weavers stated, that in consequence of the low price of labour, they were compelled to perform twice the former quantity of work, and thus nearly double the quantity of goods was manufactured, by the same number of hands, as otherwise would have been; that they had previously presented a petition to the Magistrates for advance of wages; and that, though promises of an advance had, on a recent occurrence, been held out, these promises were no longer regarded.
-The meeting broke up without doing any thing, A deputation of weavers waited on Mr. Christian, with a Petition, in which were abstracts from two Acts of Parliament, asserting the power of the Magistrates to reguiate the price of manual labour.
+The meeting broke up without doing any thing, A deputation of weavers waited on Mr. Christian, with a Petition, in which were abstracts from two Acts of Parliament, asserting the power of the Magistrates to regulate the price of manual labour.
 Mr, C. promised them, that as soon as possible his father, Mr, Curwen, would hold a meeting of the Magistrates, when their Petition should be duly considered.

 ```{admonition} TO DO